Golf Tutorials

 • Long Island, NYC, and Lower Hudson Valley: This region boasts the longest season.
 Thanks to the moderating influence of the Atlantic Ocean, many courses here open their doors in late March and can often stay open well into November, and sometimes even later if mother nature cooperates.

 • Upstate, Central NY, and Western NY: Areas around the Adirondacks, Syracuse, Rochester, and Buffalo face a more condensed season.
-Harsh winters mean a later start, often in late April or even an early May, with a firm closing date around late October or early November before the consistent snows arrive.
+Harsh winters mean a later start, often in late April or even early May, with a firm closing date around late October or early November before the consistent snows arrive.

 Seasonal Milestones to Watch For